dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 # Security Considerations {#security}

-The security considerations for EAP-TLS1.3{{RFC9190}} and EDHOC {{RFC9528}} apply to this document.
+The security considerations of EDHOC {{RFC9528}} applies to this document.
+The design of EAP-EDHOC follows closely EAP-TLS 1.3 {{RFC9190}} and so its security considerations also applies.

-We derive specific keys that are not exported with the exception of MSK and EMSK.
+Except for MSK and EMSK, derived keys are not exported.

 ## Security Claims